 How many solar panels are needed for a 1 kW system?

-A 1 kW system uses 2 panels of 500-550W each — the standard ALMM-approved residential panel size in 2026.
+A 1 kW system uses 2 panels of 500-550W each, the standard ALMM-approved residential panel size in 2026.
 Rooftop space required is approximately 65-75 sq ft, oriented south for maximum generation.
 This is the minimum practical grid-connected net-metered setup in India.
 Below 1 kW, micro-inverters or off-grid configurations are needed.

 What is the PM Surya Ghar subsidy for a 1 kW solar system?

 The PM Surya Ghar Muft Bijli Yojana subsidy for a 1 kW system is ₹30,000 (₹30,000/kW for the first kilowatt).
 On a ₹62,000 system, this covers approximately 48% of installed cost.
 The subsidy is credited directly to your bank account 30-45 days after DISCOM inspection and commissioning.
-Tip: the second kW attracts the same ₹30,000 subsidy rate — making a 2 kW system nearly twice as subsidy-efficient in absolute terms.
+Tip: the second kW attracts the same ₹30,000 subsidy rate, making a 2 kW system nearly twice as subsidy-efficient in absolute terms.

 Is a 1 kW solar system worth it in India?

 A 1 kW system is financially viable but not optimal for most Indian homes.
 R-Solar's recommendation: choose 1 kW only when roof space is genuinely under 80 sq ft, or when your monthly bill is consistently below ₹800.
-For homes with bills above ₹1,000/month, a 2 kW system delivers better economics — the extra ₹28,000 in net cost (after the additional ₹30,000 subsidy) buys 100% more generation and pays back in under 3 years from the extra savings.
+For homes with bills above ₹1,000/month, a 2 kW system delivers better economics.
+The extra ₹28,000 in net cost (after the additional ₹30,000 subsidy) buys 100% more generation and pays back in under 3 years from the extra savings.

 What is the EMI for a 1 kW solar system with a bank loan?

 With SBI's PM Surya Ghar solar loan at 7.15% per annum over 10 years, the EMI for a 1 kW system financed at 90% (₹55,800 loan on a ₹62,000 system) is approximately ₹650 per month before subsidy.
-After the ₹30,000 subsidy is credited and part-paid to the principal, the remaining balance drops to ~₹25,800 and the EMI falls to approximately ₹300 per month — typically less than the electricity bill it partially offsets.
+After the ₹30,000 subsidy is credited and part-paid to the principal, the remaining balance drops to ~₹25,800 and the EMI falls to approximately ₹300 per month, typically less than the electricity bill it partially offsets.